-The facade, under the massive metal mass, was designed entirely of glass.
-The hovering cantilevered mass serves both as eaves that protect visitors from the rain and as a shadow element.
-Thus, it became possible to detach the main mass from the ground while maintaining the transparency of the ground ﬂoor to the City Park and the Museum Square.
+The ground ﬂoor façade, under the massive metal structure, is designed entirely of glass .
+The elevated cantilevered mass serves both as eaves that protect visitors from the rain and as a shadow element.
+Thus, it became possible to detach the main volume from the ground while maintaining the transparency and connectivity of the ground ﬂoor to the City Park and the Museum Square.

 The building is located in an existing underused park.
 Praxis Landscape undertook the concept of the landscape project by creating a scenario that links the museum circulation to the existing park.
 It was a joint decision by the architectural and landscaping team that the museum plaza is to be an attraction point extending to the park and bringing together both the museum and the park visitors.

 The perspectives of the visitors approaching from two separate entry points and traces of the building’s projection define the main layout of the plaza.
 Open spaces inside the museum, courtyards and terraces were designed with reference to the unique elements of Istanbul landscape.